discsim/frank/docs/quickstart.rst

 Alternatively you can leave any/all of the load directory, save directory and UVTable filename empty in the parameter file.
-If so, the load directory will be set to your current working directory, the save directory to your load directory, and you pass the UVTable filename in with the `-uv` option.
+If so, the load directory will be set to your current working directory, the save directory to your load directory, and you pass in the UVTable filename with the `-uv` option.

 .. code-block:: bash

     python -m frank.fit -uv <uvtable_filename.txt>

-As a further alternative, if you want to change the default parameters, provide a custom parameter file with
+If you want to change the default parameters, provide a custom parameter file with

 .. code-block:: bash